Matt Wallner Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 15th in the league with a collective 8.8 strikeouts per nine innings.
+- The Mets pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.46 team ERA ranks 18th across all MLB pitching staffs.
+- The Mets have a 4.49 team ERA that ranks 19th among all MLB pitching staffs.

-- Mets pitchers combine to rank 15th in baseball in home runs surrendered (171 total, 1.2 per game).
+- Mets pitchers combine to allow 172 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- His most recent time out was on Saturday against the Seattle Mariners, when the left-hander went four innings, surrendering four earned runs while giving up seven hits.
+- The righty's most recent time out came on Sunday against the Seattle Mariners, when he tossed 5 1/3 innings, surrendering three earned runs while allowing five hits.

-- The 28-year-old has put up an ERA of 5.40, with 9.7 strikeouts per nine innings, in 23 games this season.
-Opponents have a .292 batting average against him.
+- In 21 games this season, the 28-year-old has a 5.28 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .294 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.